paraaaasaur/spring-unit-testing-chad/junitdemo/src/main/resources/static/note.md

     - Database connection, connect to remote server...
 * `@AfterAll`: Clean up after all tests
     - release db connection, disconnect from remote server...

+## Create Display Method

+* To be more descriptive than the raw method name
+* To include spaces/emojis/special characters
+  - e.g. Test for Equality to support JIRA #123
+* Easier for non-techies members to understand

+* `@DisplayName`
+* `@DisplayNameGeneration`: Auto generates display name using:
+  - Simple, DisplayUnderscores, IndicativeSentences
+  - JUnit doesn't provide a built-in generator for camel case (DIY if you wish)